writethedocs/www/docs/conf/portland/2024/attendee-guide.md

 ## Hotels and Transportation

 -   The conference is located in central Southeast Portland.
 There are many hotel options within a 5-10 minute drive, some of these are walking distance from the venue.
-View our \[Portland\] (link) page for recommended hotels.
+View our [Portland](https://www.writethedocs.org/conf/portland/2024/visiting/#where-to-stay) page for recommended hotels.
 -   Portland is an accessible city and there are many transportation options available including bus, MAX light rail, streetcar, rideshare, and taxi.
-View our \[Portland\] (link to Getting Around section) for information.
+View our [Portland](https://www.writethedocs.org/conf/portland/2024/visiting/#getting-around) for information.

 ## Accessibility

 We are committed to hosting a conference that is accessible to everyone.
-Visit our Accessibility section (link) on the Venue page for more information.
+Visit our [Accessibility section](https://www.writethedocs.org/conf/portland/2024/venue/#accessibility) on the Venue page for more information.

 ![Group of people talking](/_static/img/2024/attendee-guide.jpg)